minhdzbodoiqua123/itjobs/README.md

-This is a job search project  used  php and mvc model
+This is a job search project  using Object-Oriented Programming PHP and MVC MODEL